If you don’t see your question here, post it on Piazza or come to office hours! See the links in the navigation bar for both of those options.

 First, make sure that you are using an index-based loop.
 In the hints,

-we’ve given you a suggested template that includes the template
+we’ve given you a suggested template that includes the header

-the length of the shorter string when constructing the range of index
+the length of the shorter list when constructing the range of index

 values that the loop will consider.
 Then, after the loop has